sysintelligent/landscape/README.md

-To set up the project, follow these steps:
+Follow these steps to set up the project:

 1. Start Minikube with volume mounting:
    ```bash